Enter the total number of glasses of wine (5 fl oz size) into the Calculator. The calculator will evaluate the Wine Calories.

 What factors can affect the calorie content of wine?

-The calorie content in wine can be affected by several factors including the alcohol content, the type of wine (red, white, sparkling, etc.), and any added sugars or flavorings.
-Generally, higher alcohol content and added sugars can increase the calorie count.
+The calorie content in wine can be affected by several factors including the alcohol content (ABV), the type of wine (red, white, sparkling, etc.), and any added sugars or residual sweetness.
+Generally, higher alcohol content and sweeter wines can increase the calorie count.

 How does the serving size of wine impact its calorie content?